AmitSela1811/Unity-assignment/README.md

     ```
     This chart will deploy:
     - 3 mongodb pods,Each pod runs a MongoDB instance that is part of the replica set.
+    - 2 services
-    - 2 services and 2 statfullsets.
+    - 2 statfullsets.

 ### 5. Deploy Microservices On Minikube